Daniel Lee Nickrent: Career

+He has been an adjunct professor at Cornell since 2021, and has served as a research associate for the Fort Worth Botanical Garden since 2020, and as research associate for the Missouri Botanical Garden from 2011 to 2025.

 The Angiosperm Phylogeny Website (Santalales) notes that in 2008, Der & Nickrent found Santalaceae to be polyphyletic with some genera being outside the family, but eight well supported clades within.
 While in 2019, Nickrent and others further improved resolution within the family, using nuclear and chloroplast genes, while trying to understand its complex morphology.